lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 ## Linting (manual)
 You should lint your code prior to opening a pull request using the same settings that the CI does.
 The config files are included with the code.
-However, they are a directory level down, so you will have to either drop into the top `Commitment_to_Change_App` with `manage.py` or else point the linters to the correct place.
+However, they are a directory level down, so you will have to either drop into the top `Commitment_to_Change_App` directory with `manage.py` or else point the linters to the correct place.

 ### In `Commitment_to_Change_App`
 ```